Graduate Department of

 SPM 6707.
 Applied Research Practices in Sport Management (3).
 Prerequisite: SPM 6700.
 This course provides an intensive survey of relevant research and professional practices in the broadly defined field of sport management.
 The course emphasizes practical issues related to planning, conducting, and interpreting research relevant to the behavioral aspects of sport.
 The primary purposes of the course are to provide students with the skills to (1) successfully develop active research agendas, (2) identify sources of external funding, (3) coordinate large-scale research projects, (4) evaluate research, and (5) refine writing and analytical skills.

 SPM 6728.
 Advanced Law in Sport and Physical Activity (3).
-Prerequisite: Instructor permission.
-This course serves as an in-depth analysis of the aspects of law encountered in the contemporary practice and business of sport.
-The course allows students to gain expertise in the practice of sport (negligence, intentional torts, and product liability) and the business of sport (contract, business organizations, employment, labor law, antitrust, intellectual property, sales, and taxes).
-Civil rights, federal and state statutes, sexual harassment and risk management are also addressed.
-Students select two topics for in-depth analysis.
+This course provides an in-depth analysis of the aspects of law encountered in the contemporary practice and business of sport.
+Students gain expertise in the practice of sport (negligence, intentional torts, and product liability) and the business of sport (contract, business organizations, employment, labor law, antitrust, intellectual property, sales, and taxes).

 SPM 6735.
 Applied Statistics in Sport Management I (3).
 Pre- or corequisite: EDF 5401.
 This course is designed to introduce students to various multivariate statistical methods, and the application of multivariate statistics to research problems in sport management.